Leipzig: Road

 Several federal motorways pass by Leipzig: the A 14 in the north, the A 9 in the west, and the A 38 in the south.
 The three motorways form a triangular partial ring of the double ring Mitteldeutsche Schleife around Halle and Leipzig.
-To the south towards Chemnitz, the A 72 is also partly under construction.
+To the south toward Chemnitz, the A 72 is also partly under construction.

 The federal roads B 2, B 6, B 87, B 181, and B 184 lead through the city area.

 The ring road (Innenstadtring), which corresponds to the course of the old city fortification, surrounds the city centre of Leipzig, which today is largely traffic-calmed.

 Leipzig has a dense network of carsharing stations.
 Additionally, since 2018 there is also a stationless car sharing system in Leipzig.
 Here the cars can be parked and booked anywhere in the inner city without having to define a specific car or period in advance.
 Finding and booking is done via a smartphone app.

 Leipzig is one of the few cities in Germany with vehicle for hire services that can be booked via a mobile app.
 In contrast to taxicab services, the start and destination must be defined beforehand and other passengers can be taken along at the same time if they share a route.

 Long-distance buses

 In March 2018, the Leipzig Long-Distance Bus Terminal opened a few steps outside of the Hauptbahnhof building on its east side.

 In addition to a large number of national lines, several international lines also serve Leipzig.
-The cities of Bregenz, Budapest, Milan, Prague, Sofia and Zurich, among others, can be reached without having to change trains.
+The cities of Bregenz, Budapest, Milan, Prague, Sofia, and Zurich, among others, can be reached without having to change trains.
 Around 30,000 journeys and 1.5 million passengers a year are expected at the new bus station.

 Some lines also use Leipzig/Halle Airport, located at the A 9/A 14 motorway junction, and Leipziger Messe for a stop.
 Passengers can take the S-Bahn from there to the city centre.